Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Test Scenarios

 \section{Test Scenarios}

 The motion planning framework is implemented in C++.
 Four example scenarios were conducted to measure the effectiveness of our approach.
-The performance of the reconfiguration framework is compared with the approach by~\cite{vtt-review-ur-2018} and~\cite{Liu-vtt-planning-iros-2019}.
-The performance of the locomotion framework is compared with the approach by~\cite{Park-vtt-locomotion-ral-2020} and~\cite{Usevitch-lar-locomotion-tro-2020}.
+The performance of the reconfiguration framework is compared with the geometry reconfiguration approach in~\cite{vtt-review-ur-2018} and the topology reconfiguration approach in~\cite{Liu-vtt-planning-iros-2019}.
+The performance of the locomotion framework is compared with the approach in~\cite{Park-vtt-locomotion-ral-2020} and~\cite{Usevitch-lar-locomotion-tro-2020}.
+All the comparisons are based on the test scenarios from these previous works.
 These experiments are also tested under different constraints and with different parameters to show the universality of our framework.
 All tests run on a laptop computer (Intel Core i7-8750H CPU, 16GB RAM) and the workspace is a cuboid.